Jaydotcom27/part2/README.md

 ## Getting Started

-To get started, clone the repository and ensure that you have Python 3 installed on your machine.
 Proceed to clone the repository into the already existing `hdfs-test` directory in our Cloud cluster.

 `git clone https://github.com/Jaydotcom27/part2.git`

-Also consider cloning some test data into the already existing `hdfs-test-data` in our Clour cluster.
+Also consider cloning some test data into the already existing `hdfs-test-data` in our Cloud cluster.

 `https://github.com/Jaydotcom27/hdfstest2`